pradeep271/Support-Vector-Machine/README.md

 The code can be run in google colab or jupyter notebook, it is recommended to install the requirment.txt file before running the code.

+---

 ## What this repo contains:

-- svm_code.ipnb (the actual code)
+- svm_code.ipynb (the actual code)
-- requirments.txt (libraries need to be installed which is used in code)
+- requirment.txt (libraries need to be installed which is used in code)
 - Images folder (the plots obtained in code)
 - README.md (the guide overview of the repo )
 - LICENCE (the permission for accesing and using the content)